Louis Kuehnle: Community leader

 Kuehnle was responsible for numerous improvements to the city, as he always remembered his goal of transforming Atlantic City into a major US metropolis.
 Concerned with high rates for telephone and gas, he created his own telephone and gas companies, resulting in lower prices.
 His telephone company, the Atlantic Coast Telephone Company, would later be bought by Bell.
 Kuehnle also helped lower electric prices by supporting a competing utility in the area.
 He helped build the Boardwalk and even increased the amount of fresh water in town by building a water main from the mainland to Absecon Island.
 To show its possibility, he drilled an artesian well and created the city's waterworks company.
 Kuehnle was always an entrepreneur in the transportation industry and helped modernize the trolley system to improve intracity transport.

-Kuehnle was looked upon by many citizens of Atlantic City as a leader and protector.
-He would devise nonviolent ways to get the state militia to visit and to calm the community whenever a Philadelphia newspaper published an inflammatory article.
-He was charitable too and well liked by the African-American community.
+Kuehnle devised nonviolent ways to get the state militia to visit and to calm the community whenever a Philadelphia newspaper published an inflammatory article.
+He was well regarded by the African-American community.

 Joining the Atlantic City Yacht Club during his prime, he later served as chairman, which is essentially the origin of his adopted unofficial rank of "Commodore."
 He kept that nickname until his death.